Up until recently many employees were hired and promoted based on a simple theory: past performance is a good predictor of future performance.

 6. Use psychometric tests – personality, general reasoning, behavioral style – to confirm the impressions made during the interview as well as uncover additional questions.
 For example, a an assessment might reveal that the candidate who brags about his detail orientation and drive for results “scores” low on attention to detail and task closure.
 Many assessments such as Assess, Prevue, and Clues offer recommended interview questions personalized to the way a candidate’s personality fit, attitude, and/or abilities.
 For the candidate just mentioned, the assessment prompts the manager to dig a little deeper to make sure the candidate has learned to dot his i’s and cross his t’s … or has just learned to provide you the answers you wanted to hear.
 These questions also help you target the questions you might ask former employers and co-workers when completing reference checks.

 7. Ask yourself: Is this candidate qualified to do the job as it exists today?
 Does this candidate have the ability and motivation to do the job in the future?
 Few jobs will remain constant going forward.
 Whether it’s your next CFO, software programmer, or customer service representative, the marketplace they meet today may be very different 3 years from now.
 How effectively and how quickly will they be able to adapt?

 Yogi Berra once said, “the future ain’t what it used to be.”
 Truer words have never been spoken.
 Past performance is a poor predictor of future success in most jobs today.
 And many current skills will become less valuable, if not worthless, moving forward?
-Unless you’re hiring for transactional/low-skill jobs where candidates are abundant, the importance of interviewing and testing for transferrable skills has never been so critical.
+Unless you’re hiring for transactional/low-skill jobs where candidates are abundant, the importance of learning how to conduct a behavioral interview and testing for transferable skills has never been so critical.